LoopKit/loopdocs/docs/loop-3/displays_v3.md

 !!! abstract "Previous Pod Insulin History"
     For those who want to delete some recorded insulin near the end of a pod because the site was not absorbing properly, this can be done in Apple Health.

-    Before attempting that modification, please read this entire section on [Loop and Apple HealthKit](../faqs/algorithm-faqs.md#how-does-loop-use-apple-healthkit) in detail.
+    Before attempting that modification, please read this entire section on [How does Loop use Apple HealthKit](../faqs/algorithm-faqs.md#how-does-loop-use-apple-healthkit) in detail.

-    Pay special attention to [Insulin and Apple HealthKit](../faqs/algorithm-faqs.md#insulin-and-apple-healthkit)
+    Pay special attention to [Insulin and Apple HealthKit](../faqs/algorithm-faqs.md#insulin-and-apple-healthkit) section.

 ### Carbohydrate Chart